harmslab/gpseer/README.md

 # GPSeer
-*Infer missing data in sparsely measured genotype-phenotype maps.*
+*An opinionated approach to inferring missing data in sparsely measured genotype-phenotype maps.*

-An opinionated approach to predicting phenotypes in a sparsely sampled genotype-phenotype map.

-## Usage
+## Basic Usage

 The simplest use-case is to call GPSeer on a CSV File.
 ```